Arctomecon humilis: Current

 The dwarf bear-poppy's current threats are related to human interference.
 The soil of the dwarf bear-poppy has a thick outer-crust.
 This crust comes from microbes and takes hundreds of years to form.
 Off-road vehicles and recreation have begun to erode the crust, leading to habitat and soil degradation.

 Climate change is also a threat to the dwarf bear-poppy.
-Scientists suggest that warming between 2 and 5 degrees Celsius (35.6 and 41 degrees Fahrenheit) could threaten these plants.
+Scientists suggest that warming between 2 and 5 degrees Celsius could threaten these plants.
 However, there is currently not enough evidence to know how the dwarf bear-poppy will respond to this increased temperature.
 Development and urbanization continue to threaten the dwarf bear-poppy.

 The dwarf bear-poppy is also harmed by natural changes.
 Utah has between 800 and 1000 wildfires per year.
 These fires have been a major threat to these plants.
 The dwarf bear-poppy also faces competition with other plant species.
 Invasive plants like the red brome (Bromus rubens) and cheatgrass (Bromus tectorum) take up nutrients and space.
 Because the dwarf bear-poppy has very specific biological requirements, it is often out-competed.